 What Are The Benefits of Knowledge Management Systems?

-The best knowledge management systems on the market provide the following benefits:
+The best knowledge management systems provide the following benefits:

 How Much Do Knowledge Management Systems Cost?